Miguel Rojas Preview, Player Props: Dodgers vs. Diamondbacks

-Miguel Rojas -- with a slugging percentage of .548 in his past 10 games, including four extra-base hits -- will be in action for the Los Angeles Dodgers against the Arizona Diamondbacks, with Merrill Kelly on the hill, on August 29 at 10:10 PM ET.
+Miguel Rojas and his .351 on-base percentage over his past 10 games (71 points higher than his season-long percentage), will be in action for the Los Angeles Dodgers against the Arizona Diamondbacks and Brandon Pfaadt on August 30 at 10:10 PM ET.

-In his most recent game, he racked up two extra-base hits (2-for-3 with two doubles) against the Red Sox.
+In his last appearance, he went 1-for-4 with an RBI against the Diamondbacks.

 Miguel Rojas Game Info & Props vs. the Diamondbacks